Trade show model

 https://ingenieur-glaser.de/Kontakt/ – Contact

-Operating principle of the exhibition model
+Operating principle of the trade show model

 Reflector

 The retroreflector moves linearly left and right in a sinusoidal motion profile.
-Due to its metal surfaces arranged orthogonally to each other, it reflects the radar beam back in exactly the opposite direction even when tilted.
+Due to the metal surfaces arranged orthogonally to each other, it reflects the radar beam back in exactly the opposite direction even when tilted.

 Sensor